Vector35/binaryninja-api/docs/getting-started.md

 !!!
 Tip "Note"
     If you have any trouble with the self-updater, you can always [request](https://binary.ninja/recover/) a fresh set of download links as long as you are under active support.

+### Development Branch

+Binary Ninja [stable builds](https://binary.ninja/changelog) releases happen on semi-regular intervals throughout the year.
+However, we also make development builds available to customers with active support.
+Simply use the update dialog, and select one of the "Development" channels in the `Update Channel` field.

 ## Unicode Support